CopterExpress/clover/docs/en/autolaunch.md

 journalctl -u clever
 ```

-To run Clever software directly in the current console session, you can use the `roslaunch` command:
+To run Clover software directly in the current console session, you can use the `roslaunch` command:

 ```(bash)
 sudo systemctl restart clever
 roslaunch clever clever.launch
 ```

-You can disable Clever software autolaunch using the `disable` command:
+You can disable Clover software autolaunch using the `disable` command:

 ```(bash)
 sudo systemctl disable clever